abdallahafifi667-dev/Sil-Health/README.md

 ## 🌟 Overview

-**Sil-Health** is a cutting-edge medical assistant application that leverages the power of Google's Gemini AI to provide intelligent medical consultations, image analysis, and personalized health guidance.
+**Sil-Health** is a cutting-edge medical assistant application that leverages the power of Google's Gemini to provide intelligent medical consultations, image analysis, and personalized health guidance.
 Built with modern web technologies, it offers a seamless, responsive, and intuitive user experience.

 ### 🎯 Key Highlights

-- 🤖 **AI-Powered Conversations**: Natural language medical consultations using Gemini 2.5 Flash
+- 🤖 **Smart Conversations**: Natural language medical consultations using Gemini 2.5 Flash
 - 📸 **Medical Image Analysis**: Advanced analysis of X-rays, prescriptions, and medication photos
 - 🧠 **Context-Aware Chat**: Intelligent memory system that remembers previous image analyses
 - 🌓 **Dark/Light Mode**: Beautiful themes for comfortable viewing